-As signatures/disclaimers are added to sent mail directly on the Exchange Server, they are not visible in the mailboxes' Sent Items folders.
-To make seeing the signatures in the sent mail folders possible, we have equipped CodeTwo Exchange Rules with the Sent Items Update feature that enables updating the sent mail with signatures after processing by the program.
+As signatures/disclaimers are added to sent mail directly on Exchange Server, they are not visible in the mailboxes' Sent Items folders.
+To allow users to view signatures in their email clients, we have equipped CodeTwo Exchange Rules with the Sent Items Update (SIU) feature that enables updating sent emails, processed by the program, with signatures.

 - must have a valid User Principal Name (UPN) assigned,

 - must be a member of the Domain Users group,

 - must be granted impersonation rights (see our Knowledge Base article on how to set impersonation rights manually),